-2 A copy of the non discrimination statement should be included in all district publications unless the publication is intended only for students and parents.
+3 A copy of the non-discrimination statement should be included in all district publications unless the publication is intended only for students and parents.
 Publications intended only for students and parents should include the nondiscrimination clause in Policy 4.11-EQUAL EDUCATIONAL OPPORTUNITY.

-3 Insert the position(s) designated to be contacted on discrimination inquiries.
+4 Insert the position(s) designated to be contacted on discrimination inquiries.
 If you have different positions designated to answer questions on disability discrimination (504 coordinator) and sex discrimination (Title IX coordinator), then you will need to include the position responsible for each area.
 Do not include the name(s) of the person(s) to be contacted in the policy; changing the name of the person (due to a staffing change) would necessitate amending the policy, which would require it to go through the entire adoption process.

-4 Insert the address and phone number to be used to contact the designated position.
-If you have more than one position designated as set forth in footnote 2, you will need to include a contact number and address for each position.
-The contact number and address may be the school/district address and phone number.
-5 Act 444 of 2013, as codified at A.C.A. § 21-3-301 et seq., added public schools to the list of employers required to provide a preference to applicants who qualify for a veteran or a deceased veteran's spouse category when selecting interview candidates, during the interview process, in selecting a new employee.
+5 Insert the office address, phone number, and email address to be used to contact the designated position.
+If you have more than one position designated as set forth in footnote 34, you will need to include a contact number, email address, and office address for each position.
+The contact number and office address may be the school/district address and phone number.
+We recommend making the email address specific to the position, such as titleix@districtdomain.org, and having the emails sent to the coordinator's inbox to prevent having to amend the policy due to staff changes.

+6 A.C.A. § 21-3-301 et seq. includes public schools in the list of employers required to provide a preference to applicants who qualify for a veteran or a deceased veteran's spouse category when selecting interview candidates, during the interview process, and in selecting a new employee.

 A.C.A. § 21-3-302 covers the requirements for giving a veteran preference during the application, interview, and hiring processes.
 The statute does not require districts to use a particular scoring method to demonstrate giving a preference and districts can continue using the system they have previously been using.
-However, A.C.A. § 21-3-302 and A.C.A. § 21-3-303 require districts be able to demonstrate that any qualifying applicant was given a preference during the entire application, interview, and hiring, processes.
+However, A.C.A. § 21-3-302 and A.C.A. § 21-3-303 require districts be able to demonstrate that any qualifying applicant was given a preference during the entire application, interview, and hiring processes.